Extraordinary Accomplishments Program

 Notice of Revisions to the Extraordinary Accomplishments Program

-1. Salary increases for awards will be limited to those that are designated Top American Research Universities (TARU) awards (https://fda.fsu.edu/TARU).
+1. Salary increases and bonuses will continue for those that are designated Top American Research Universities (TARU) awards (https://fda.fsu.edu/TARU).

-2. For TARU awards that are also categorized as “Highly Prestigious” by the National Research Council (NRC), the salary increase will be $10,000 for the first award and $7,500 for subsequent awards.
+3. For TARU awards that were historically categorized as "Highly Prestigious" by the National Research Council (NRC), the salary increase will be $10,000 for the first award and $7,500 for subsequent awards.

-3. For all other TARU awards, the salary increase will be $5,000 for the first award and a bonus of $2,500 for each additional TARU award.
+4. For TARU awards historically categorized as "Prestigious" by the NRC and for other Pathway awards, the salary increase will be $5,000 for the first award and a bonus of $2,500 for each additional Pathway award.